SBBCollege: More Than 125 Years of History

 In the 1890’s, leadership of the College was handed to Edward B. Hoover.
 In addition to his work at the College, Hoover was very interested in developing the business opportunities available in town, and was a charter member in organizing the local Chamber of Commerce.
 Hoover’s involvement with other business leaders gave him specific insight into which specific skills local employers needed.
 Quick to respond, Santa Barbara Business College, under Hoover’s direction, adapted quickly to teach specific skills that were in demand.

-In 1988, then-President Dean Johnston commented on the College's historic anniversary.
-“As we celebrate the College’s 100th year, we feel we have succeeded in fulfilling a need in our community, for students and employers.”
-Johnston came to lead the College in 1979 in a partnership with Wallace Wong, a successful investor and business owner.
-In 2005, Matthew Johnston became President of the College.
+Dean Johnston, a lifelong educator and school administrator, came to lead the College in 1979 in a partnership with investor and business owner, Wallace Wong.
+In 1988, Johnston commented on the College’s historic 100th anniversary.
+“As we celebrate the College’s 100th year, we feel we have succeeded in fulfilling a need in our community, for students and employers."
+In 2005, Matthew Johnston became President of the College, having worked his way up through the ranks as an instructor, staff member, and administrator.
 At that time, Dean Johnston moved to the post of Chief Executive Officer.

 In recent years â€“ along with celebrating its 125th anniversary â€“ SBBCollege added online classes, a new campus in Rancho Mirage, and new programs, including bachelor’s degrees in business administration, criminal justice, and healthcare administration, an MBA program, and an HVAC training program.
 Most recently, SBBCollege took to the skies, launching an aviation degree program that prepares students for careers as professional pilots.

 For more than 125 years, SBBCollege has been a key business partner in communities across Southern California, training generations of students with the skills needed to meet the needs of local employers and start great careers.